 ●Loss of consciousness – Only about 5 percent of children/adolescents with a mild head injury pass out (lose consciousness), usually just for a brief period (less than one minute).

-- Headache – Headache occurs in about 20 percent of children/adolescents after head injury.
+●Headache – Headache occurs in about 45 percent of children/adolescents after head injury.
 In children who are too young to speak, irritability may be an indication of headache or other discomfort.
 (See "Patient information: Headache in children (Beyond the Basics)".)

 ●Vomiting – Approximately 10 percent of children/adolescents have at least one episode of vomiting after a head injury.
 Children who vomit after a head injury do not necessarily have a serious brain injury.

 ●Seizures – Less than one percent of children/adolescents have a seizure immediately after a head injury.
 A few of these children have a serious head injury.
 A CT scan of the head is usually recommended in this situation.
 (See 'Imaging tests' below.)

-- Concussion – The term concussion is used to describe a mild form of traumatic brain injury.
+●Concussion – The term concussion is used to describe a mild form of traumatic brain injury.
 Common symptoms of a concussion include confusion, amnesia (not being able to remember events around the time of the injury), headache, vomiting, and dizziness.
 Loss of consciousness may occur but is uncommon, occurring in about 10 percent of young athletes with concussions.

 HEAD INJURY TESTS

 Many parents wonder if their child/adolescent needs medical attention after a head injury.
 The American Academy of Pediatrics recommends that parents contact their child's healthcare provider for advice for anything more than a light bump on the head.

 Children with any of the following symptoms need to be evaluated by a healthcare provider since these symptoms may indicate a higher risk of complications.
-Depending upon the particular circumstances, this may be done over the phone, at the pediatrician's office, or in an emergency department:
+Depending upon the particular circumstances, this may be done at the pediatrician's office or in an emergency department:

 ●If the child has recurrent vomiting